ThatMG393/andropiler/README.md

 Please make an Issue if there is a bug or something else.

 # Why I made this
 So you can compile Android Projects on Android without having to download AAPT2 for your CPU Architecture and pass `-Pandroid.aapt2FromMavenOverride` over and over again.

 # How it works
 This is basically a wrapper for Gradle and GradleW.

-# Build requirements
+# How to build
+Requirements:
     - Java 17
     - Gradle 7.5.1

-And that's it.
+Open a terminal then do
+`bash make.sh`
+then it will automatically compile.

+Do `make.sh -h` for more options.